GP-CoderEpic/MERN-Stack-Training-Diary/MERN_Stack_Training_Diary.md

 db.students.deleteOne({ name: "Ravi" });
 ```

 I practiced writing queries in both Compass and the shell.
-While Compass is very beginner-friendly, writing queries manually in the shell gave me a more “developer-like” feel and improved my confidence.
+While Compass is very beginner-friendly, writing queries manually in the shell gave me a more "developer-like" feel and improved my confidence.

 ### 🧠 Reflections:
 Today's hands-on practice with CRUD operations helped me build a solid foundation in MongoDB.
 Understanding how to manipulate data efficiently is essential for building real-world apps.
 It was especially exciting to filter results using conditions like `$gt` (greater than) and to insert multiple documents at once.
-I'm now comfortable creating and managing data collections, and I’m ready to connect MongoDB to backend logic in the next sessions!
+I'm now comfortable creating and managing data collections, and I'm ready to connect MongoDB to backend logic in the next sessions!